See Contact Details for more information.

 President - Andy Smith

 Andy was a software writer since the early 1970’s and has worked in the Finance, Telemarketing and Data Warehousing industries around the world; getting their computer systems to sit up and beg.
 He now spends his time in the Not For Profit (NFP) sector as a volunteer and has a Graduate Diploma in NFP Management.
+He is a Trustee of the SkyPath project, maintains the websites and mailing lists for them, Living Streets Aotearoa, Walk Auckland and the Auckland Folk Festival.

-Vice President and Secretary - Chris Teo-Sherrell
+Secretary - Chris Teo-Sherrell

 Chris is a City Councilor in Palmerston North City.
 As councilor Chris promotes healthier, less polluting transport, waste minimization and enhanced neighbourhood vitality.